GodsFavoriteDeveloper/stencil-starter/README.md

 https://github.com/typescript-eslint/typescript-eslint/issues/890

 There are several ways to fix this issue.
-The one employed in this repo is to simple add any root `*.ts` files to `tsconfig.json`.
+The one employed in this repo is to add any root `*.ts` files to `tsconfig.json`.

 ```json
 {